unige-biochem/nemo/README.md

 ## 🛠️ **Contributing**

 Contributions are welcome!

-Please fork the repository and submit a pull request with your improvements.
-Make sure to follow the existing code style and include appropriate documentation.
+If you have an idea for a new module that should be added to NEMO, please contact me :)

 ---